 “This is what we’re trying instead of the large monolithic release.
 Let’s take what we would ordinarily do and break it up into three pieces and see,” Newell said.

-Over those nine years the general opinion on Episode Three has changed.
-If Valve have been working on a Half-Life game all this time, it's logical to presume that Episode Three is no more, and a full-size Half-Life 3 game is now what to expect.
-Valve couldn’t possibly release a four-hour episode to an audience that’s spent almost a decade in waiting, could they?
+During that time the general opinion on Episode Three has changed.
+If Valve has been working on a Half-Life 3 game all this time, it’s logical to presume that Episode Three is no more, and a full-size Half-Life 3 game is now what to expect.
+Valve couldn’t possibly release a four-hour episode to an audience that’s spent almost a decade in waiting, could it?

-Not that the radio silence has kept the world devoid of any Half-Life 3 evidence at all.
 2012 saw the leak of a series of concept art images reportedly drawn for Half-Life 2: Episode Three.
 Among them were various drawings of Alyx Vance, men wearing cold weather gear, and a return to Xen.
 The art was acquired by the fan website ValveTime, who claimed the images were from a 2008 project.
-If they are indeed real concept sketches created by Valve, they suggest that work was certainly underway on Episode Three.
 Concept art is generally part of the pre-production process however, so it’s not an indication that the third episode ever even reached a greybox build.
-Is that work continuing today?
-It seems no one outside of Valve’s inner sanctum knows the answer.

 While the concept art leak helps keep the candle of hope burning, the story of Return to Ravenholm offers an opposite viewpoint.
-Between 2006 and 2008 Arkane - the studio behind Dishonored - were developing Half-Life 2: Episode Four.
+Between 2006 and 2008 Arkane, the studio behind Dishonored 2, was developing Half-Life 2: Episode Four.
 Entitled ‘Return to Ravenholm’, it was to put the player in control of a new character and revisit the zombie-infested titular town during a period before Episode Two’s conclusion.

 In the opening month of 2017, Game Informer recorded a podcast and published an article containing some revealing information from a single, anonymous source within Valve.
 By this point in the story you won’t be too surprised to read the words “There is no such thing as Half-Life 3,” but that’s exactly what was said by GI’s informant.